Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 5). for this step we need to intercept the navigation from the feed to the details page, since we want a modal that will render on the top of current feed we need a parallel route first, so within the 'photo-feed' folder we will create a '@modal' as parallel route and included in 'layout.tsx' file along with children slot (children & modal where children correspond to 'page.tsx'), then we will create '(..)photo-feed' route within '@modal' that will intercept photo feed route one segemnt above which also contain '[id]' folder, within [id] folder create a page that renders the photo details similar to the Id route from before but this time place inside a modal.

 # Reloading will render the original route,

+## Lec 33 - Route Handlers (7:01)

+# Concept of Route Handlers

+# With Next.js app router we have the capability to handle more than just page routing we can also create custom request handlers for our routes using a feature called route handlers.

+# Unlike page routes, which respond with HTML content, route handlers allow us to create RESTful endpoints, giving us full control over the response where we can perform CRUD operations with a database and thus there is no overhead to create and configure a separate server.

+# Route handlers are also great for making external API requests.
+For example - if we are building an application that requires fetching data from a third party service, route handlers are ideal, they are on server side ensuring that sensitive information like private keys remain secure and never gets shipped to the browser.

+# Route Handlers are the equivalent of API routes in Page router.

+# Thus Next.js simplifies routing on both frontend and backend.

+# similar to page routes, 'Route Handlers' must also be placed inside 'app' folder.

+# In order to create 'route handlers' file name should be 'route.ts'.
+This is a Next.js convention that we must have to follow.
+The function name matching an HTTP verb is another convention we must have to follow.

+Q. How to create route handlers?
+==> create a 'route.ts' file that exports HTTP verbs as functions.
+In our example - a get request to 'hello-route-handlers' results in the get handler being executed and responding with 'Hello world from route handlers' plaintext.

+# Two important points related to route handlers :-
+1). similar to page routes, 'route handlers' can be organized in folders and nested within sub-folders, this allows for cleaner organization and easier management of routes.

+2).
+Be mindful of potential conflicts of page routes and route handlers.
+For example - if we have a folder named 'profile' where we have both 'route.ts' & 'page.tsx' files.
+The 'route.ts' will handle the request by default.

+# To avoid the above conflict between 'page.tsx' & 'route.ts' and both of them working then we can move the route handlers to an API sub-directory.

+# 'Route Handlers' allow us to create custom request handlers for a given route they are defined in a 'route.js' or 'route.ts' file inside the app directory.

+# Note - A 'route.ts' file at the same route segment level as that of 'page.tsx' will result in conflict and the page will not be served.